 To be eligible for Title VI and/or JOM the student must be Native American and enrolled in the Mesa Public School District.
 The student must have the appropriate forms on file in the NAEP office.

-A) JOM forms are only required for intown Native American students.
+A) JOM forms are available for Native American students.
 A completed form and a copy of the student's Certificate of Indian Blood (CIB) are required.

 Download JOM form (.pdf)